1 / *

 Are you a potential employer?
 Click here to find out more about how you can participate in Touro Law Center’s recruiting programs.

-It is the policy of Touro Law Center to prohibit discrimination on the basis of race, color, national origin, religion, sex, age, disability, or sexual orientation in its education programs, admissions policies, employment policies, and other school administered programs, and to refuse access to employers who refuse to sign nondiscrimination statements and/or who otherwise discriminate in violation of our nondiscrimination policy.
+Touro Law Center prohibit's discrimination on the basis of race, color, national origin, religion, sex, age, disability, or sexual orientation in its education programs, admissions policies, employment policies, and other school administered programs, and to refuse access to employers who refuse to sign nondiscrimination statements and/or who otherwise discriminate in violation of our nondiscrimination policy.

 There also are several important career fairs during the year where prospective employers interview candidates for either summer or permanent employment.

-- New York University Public Interest and Public Service Legal Career Symposium, held each February at NYU.
-Hundreds of employers from civil rights organizations, public interest advocates, government agencies, legal services offices and numerous other representatives of the public interest law community attend this fair each year.
+- New York University Public Interest Legal Career Fair, held each February at NYU.
+Hundreds of employers from civil rights organizations, public interest advocates, government agencies, legal services offices and numerous other representatives of the public interest law community attend each year.
 Candidates are interviewed for both summer and permanent employment.

-- Northeast BLSA Job Fair, Inc., a regional fair that takes place each fall throughout the country and is coordinated by the Black Law Students Association.
+- Northeast BLSA Job Fair., a regional fair that takes place each fall, coordinated by the Black Law Students Association.
 The job fair is designed to present various summer employment opportunities in either the private or public sector.
-In our region, this job fair is known as the Northeast BLSA Job Fair, Inc. Although the job fair is held in the early fall, registration takes place in the spring.
-After registering for this fair, registrants are sent mailings throughout the summer regarding additional details.
+Although the job fair is held in the early fall, registration takes place in the spring.
+Registrants are sent mailings throughout the summer regarding additional details.

 - Patent Law Career Fair, hosted each year in early August by Loyola University Chicago School of Law.
 This program gives qualified law student from across the country the opportunity to interview with over 150 patent law firms, as well as law firms, corporations and government agencies with patent law departments.
 Students with an undergraduate or graduate degree in engineering or a technical science may want to consider attending.
 Registration is early, usually in February of each year.